-Bleemeo solution uses an agent running on your system.
-Even if the agent
+The Bleemeo solution uses an agent running on your system.
+Even though the agent

 uses standard tools as much as possible, not all systems meet our requirements.

-Bleemeo agent communicates with Bleemeo cloud using HTTPS and MQTT-SSL.
+The Bleemeo agent communicates with the Bleemeo Cloud using HTTPS and MQTT-SSL.
 Only the agent

 initiates the connections.
 Your firewall needs to allow the agent to open connections

-To install Bleemeo agent with our official install script:
+To install the Bleemeo agent with our official install script:

-Agent is installed and configured for your Bleemeo account.
-You can check it on the Agent list.
+The agent is installed and configured for your Bleemeo account.
+You can check it in the agent list.

-We recommend to use our shell script that handles the installation for you:
+We recommend using our shell script, which handles the installation for you:

 Before installing the Bleemeo agent, please check that you meet the system requirements.

-Bleemeo Panel, click on “Connect your first server to Bleemeo platform” and add them to /etc/glouton/conf.d/30-install.conf:
+The agent needs your credentials.
+Get them from the Bleemeo Panel by clicking “Connect your first server to Bleemeo platform”, then add them to /etc/glouton/conf.d/30-install.conf:

 Terminal window